Mili-NT/high-stakes/README.md

 Do NOT play this anywhere (like a work computer) where you could get in trouble for deleting important files***

+### A big shoutout to crobertsbmw for making and maintaining the API used for the cards.
+[Check it out.](https://github.com/crobertsbmw/deckofcards)

 # Coming Soon:
 - A working GUI